-- Rumen Degradable Protein (RDP) - Digestible Undegradable Protein (DUP) - this is also known as bypass protein as it is not digested in the rumen
+- Rumen Degradable Protein (RDP) - Digestible Undegradable Protein (DUP) also known as bypass protein as it is not digested in the rumen

-Ewes have a daily requirement for RDP which is readily found in grass, hay, silage, green leafy brassicas and many other feedstuffs.
+Ewes have a daily requirement for RDP, which is readily found in grass, hay, silage and green leafy brassicas.
 It is used by the rumen microflora to reproduce and then some of them are swept out into the small intestine for digestion.
 This is called microbial protein and is the most important source of protein for ruminants.
 It is essential that the microflora have enough degradable protein in the diet.